Most kids dash out to get their driver’s permit the second they’re old enough.

 Half of the banks in the previously mentioned study express difficulties in localizing content among their branches, and the numbers actually localizing content have decreased over recent years.

-It’s a problem when one of your main reasons for implementing a signage solution becomes one of your main barriers towards using it effectively.
+It’s a problem when one of your main reasons for implementing a signage solution becomes one of your main barriers to using it effectively.

 This is a problem where the best solutions involve planning in advance, but you can also start fixing it now even if you have a system in place.